ibm-cloud-docs/vpc/bs_snapshots_create.md

 ```
 {: codeblock}

 For more information about the arguments and attributes, see [ibm_is_snapshot](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_snapshot){: external}.

+The source snapshot must be in Stable status for the copy to be created successfully.
+{: important}

 ## Next steps
 {: #bs_snapshots_create_next_steps}